 3. Google question – How would you design an elevator interface for a 1000 floor building?

 This is a famous Google question because it can easily trap junior designers who tend to jump into designing too quickly.
 An eager candidate may start by explaining how they would replace the standard grid of buttons with a keypad or a slider, maybe even a search bar.
-Perhaps you simply speak the name of the person you’re looking for or the floor they’re on.
+Perhaps you simply speak the name of the person you’re looking for or the floor that they are on.
 But, by this point, they have likely already failed.

 The problem is that the designer has made an assumption based on their previous experiences and started designing something that resembles a typical OTIS passenger elevator.
 But what if this elevator is for animals, or cars, or even robots in some future factory?
 And even if the elevator is for people, what if the building is non-residential?
 Maybe instead it is a massive warehouse?